Sampsoon/life_logger/README.md

 * The main method in is `start.py`
 * All the data types that can be logged are in `./data_types` These are written as methods that take in user input through I/O and return the data.

 ### To create a new data type:
 * You must make use of the `function_maker` method in `config_utils.py` to build your method.
 * When defining the user input method as a perimeter for `function_maker` use `user_enter.py` in `config_utils.py` It is best to look to the code to see how this is done.
-* After that you must add your data type to `TYPE_MAP` in `constants.py` with the key as the keyword that will be used to specify this type in the config.
+* After that you must add your data type to `TYPE_MAP` or `COMPLEX_TYPE_MAP` in `constants.py` with the key as the keyword that will be used to specify this type in the config.
+Complex types are defined as any type that references the types in `TYPE_MAP`.
+Unless this is true, you should add your new type to `TYPE_MAP`.

 ## To do: